Pupil Premium at Greenbank Primary School

 How can this benefit you

 As you can see, for each Pupil Premium child the school will receive a lot in additional funding.
-Therefore, if you think your child might be entitled to this, it would help school enormously if you register by completing the online application form https://liverpool.gov.uk/schools-and-learning/grants-and-funding/free-school-meals/application-form/ Please do this even if you do not intend your child to have free school meals.
+Therefore, if you think your child might be entitled to this, it would help school enormously if you register by completing the online application form here: https://liverpool.gov.uk/schools-and-learning/grants-and-funding/free-school-meals/income-related-free-school-meals/ Please do this even if you do not intend your child to have free school meals.

 You are entitled to Free School Meals if you are in receipt of Universal Credit (provided you have an annual net earned income of no more than £7,400, as assessed by earnings from up to three of your most recent assessment periods), Income Support, Income-based Jobseeker’s Allowance, Income-related Employment and Support Allowance, support under Part VI of the Immigration and Asylum Act 1999, the guaranteed element of Pension Credit, Child Tax Credit (provided you’re not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190) or Working Tax Credit run-on - paid for 4 weeks after you stop qualifying for Working Tax Credit.

 Thank you for your support and help in this matter.